-Website: John McMahon and Matt Tarpley, UNC School of Social Work
+Website: Matt Tarpley and Southey Blanton, UNC School of Social Work

 Fostering Perspectives exists to promote the professional development of North Carolina’s child welfare professionals and foster, kinship, and adoptive parents and to provide a forum where the people involved can exchange ideas about the child welfare system in our state.